It's Happening In Miami

 Dimensions of the Daf - Talmud Study with Rabbi Mordechai Becher

-Rabbi Mordechai Becher explains the concept of "fasting" in the Jewish tradition.
-Sunday - 9:00am Monday - 4:00am; Tuesday - 5:00pm
+* Rabbi Mordechai Becher explains the importance of following (and accepting) rabbinic authority in matters of Jewish Law.
+Sunday - 9:30am Monday - 4:30am*

 Jewish 101 - Jewish Tradition and Midrash with Rabbi Mark S. Golub z"l